 If you can’t afford to spend a lot of money, get the AmazonBasics backpack.
 It’s super affordable, and surprisingly high quality for the price.
 The backpanel features three padded and ventilated panels, which will keep you comfortable throughout the day.
 There are multiple main compartments on this backpack, as well as loads of internal and external pockets.
 And it can fit 17” laptops in the dedicated sleeve, so it’s a good choice for virtually any device!

-If money’s not an objects, grab the Mystery Ranch Urban Assault.
-It is a high quality backpack, with some excellent features.
+If money’s not an object, grab the Mystery Ranch Urban Assault.
+It is a high-quality backpack, with some excellent features.
 The entire backpanel and harness are padded and ventilated, for superb carrying comfort.
-Additionally, the backpack has a spacious main compartment with three-zipper opening, for easy access.
+Additionally, the backpack has a spacious main compartment with a three-zipper opening, for easy access.
 There’s a padded laptop sleeve inside, as well as lots of smaller zippered pockets.
 This is a very versatile pack, so it can be much more than your designated EDC bag.

 Those are our top three EDC backpacks.
 You can see the color options and prices of each of them if you go over to Amazon.
 And if you would like to explore more options, check out our related posts!